bradencross/Web-Scraping/README.md

 This project is to practice web scraping, using github, and machine learning.

 So far there are two web scrapers in development:
-1. Real estate web scraper that gathers homes for sale off a canadian website points2homes
+1. Real estate web
-  - Homes are grabbed in the winnipeg area
+  - Homes for sale are grabbed in the winnipeg area from point2homes.com (No affiliation)
-  - then each home is scraped for details such as number of rooms, bathrooms, square footage etc.
+  - Each home is scraped for details such as number of rooms, bathrooms, square footage etc.

-2. Web scraper that grabs the top 100 software development jobs in Victoria
+2. Software Jobs (No planned upgrades)
-  - jobs are grabbed from indeed.com
+  - Software developer jobs are grabbed from indeed.com
-  - rating and company and job title are displayed
+  - Rating, company name and job title are scraped

-No further work is played for the job web scraper.

-Planned work for the real estate scraper is to:
+  - Possibly add tracking to see how long it takes to fill job

+#TODO:
+- [ ] Scrape links of top 1000 homes for sale
+- [ ] Decide what home data should be gathered
-- aggregate data into a machine learning input file
+- [ ] Aggregate data into single file
+- [ ] Create basic neural network
-- create a neural network that accepts home parameters and outputs expected market price
+- [ ] Optimize neural network
+- [ ] Determine how much to sell your house for!